 The weather in South Georgia will start to make a turn towards winter during this period, which also means you’ll get amazing sunsets.
 Unlike the Antarctica Peninsula, which only sees visiting wildlife on land, South Georgia hosts them all year long, so there’s no issue in regards to any early animal departures.
 There will still be a multitude of penguins to visit and this, coupled with a marked decrease in visitors, makes late-season cruising absolutely idyllic.

-Find out more about our Affordable Antarctica trips, learn all there is to know about this incredible place from our comprehensive Antarctica Travel Guide and when you’re ready to take the next step, contact us for more personalised advice.
+Learn all there is to know about this incredible place from our comprehensive Antarctica Travel Guide and when you’re ready to take the next step, contact us for more personalised advice.